 Pros

-- Streams numerous music services and Internet radio with ease.
+- Easily plays streaming of numerous music services and Internet radio.

 Cons